Wills, Trusts & Probate

 What is the difference between a will and a trust?

-If you pass away without a will, your estate is considered ‘intestate,’ and California’s laws of intestate succession determine how your assets are distributed.
-These laws follow a preset order of relatives and may not reflect your personal wishes.
-This can lead to increased legal complexities, delays, and potential disagreements among family members.
-Having a will or estate plan allows you to control asset distribution and provide clarity for your loved ones.
+If you die without a will in California, your estate is considered intestate and state laws of intestate succession determine how assets are distributed.
+Those rules follow a prescribed order of relatives, which may not reflect your personal wishes and can leave out nontraditional beneficiaries.
+The absence of a will can also lead to increased legal complexity, delays, and potential disagreements among family members.
+Creating a will allows you to name beneficiaries, designate guardians for minor children, and select an executor to manage the estate.
+Even a simple will provides clarity and can reduce the administrative burden on loved ones by expressing how you want property handled after your death.